Arctenox/Tensor_Prism/README.md

-### ComfyUI-Tensor-Prism-Node-Pack
+# ComfyUI-Tensor-Prism-Node-Pack

 ## Developer Notes
-IMPORTANT: You will have to do a regular ModelMergeSDXL for the block layer merging, since it's currently still being fixed.
+IMPORTANT: You might have to do a regular ModelMergeSDXL for the block layer merging, since I don't know if it works or not for V1.6.0.

 My First ComfyUI Node Pack, sort of vibe-coded with Gemini 2.5 Flash and Claude 4.
 Feel free to publish the models you make and link them to me I'd like to be able to see the models, and see what they're about to see if I need to add more nodes or if the nodes are good and make really good quality checkpoint models.
 This is also a node pack for those familiar with merging models.

+## Support

+If you create interesting models using TensorPrism, feel free to share them with me!
+Feedback helps improve the node pack.

 # TensorPrism ComfyUI Node Pack

 Advanced model merging and enhancement nodes for ComfyUI, providing sophisticated techniques for blending, enhancing, and manipulating Stable Diffusion models with GPU-optimized memory management.

+**Author**: Arctenox
+**Version**: 1.6.0
+**License**: GPL-3.0

 ## Features